sonrabakarim/barlkk/_posts/2015-04-13-turbocharge-your-octopress-blog.md

 ## Inline Web Fonts

 The last major piece is handling the Web Fonts installed.
 If you're using the Classic theme you should find two LINK tags in `source/_includes/custom/head.html`.
 Remove them both.
 It's okay if the file is empty afterwards.
 Then inline the two Web Fonts using Data URIs.
-Google a tutorial then drop each base64-encoded font into `sass/custom/_styles.scss` like so:
+Then use [this tutorial](http://sosweetcreative.com/2613/font-face-and-base64-data-uri) from SoSweet creative to produce base64-encoded fonts and drop them into `sass/custom/_styles.scss` like so:

 ```css
 @font-face {